TechTrekkerZ/FSU/README.md

 ## Feature Statistics with Uncertainty Help Adversarial Robustness

-This branch is developed for feature statistics with uncertainty help adversarial robustness, the related paper is as follows:

-    Feature Statistics with Uncertainty Help Adversarial Robustness Ran Wang, Xinlei Zhou, Meng Hu, Wenhui Wu, Yuheng Jia 2024.

 ## Requisite

 This code is implemented in PyTorch, and we have tested the code under the following environment settings: